surifirstpin/AcuBI_Technical_Documents/Version.6/Calculated_Column_TD.md

 - <b>Data Type</b> data type used (string,number).

-- <b>Field type< /b>derives dimension or measure.
+- <b>Field Type </b>derives dimension or measure.

-- **Calculation** To derive a expressions, enter $ symbol in calculation window, it will display list of functions and fields available for executing arithmetical & logical expressions in calculated column section or else you can choose your functionality manually by selecting the suitable functions available on right side of the screen.
+- <B>Calculation</b> To derive a expressions, enter $ symbol in calculation window, it will display list of functions and fields available for executing arithmetical & logical expressions in calculated column section or else you can choose your functionality manually by selecting the suitable functions available on right side of the screen.

-- **Calculate on the raw data** this function is applied directly on the retrieved value of the fields, initially before pivot or grouping options are applied.
+- <b>Calculate on the raw data</b> this function is applied directly on the retrieved value of the fields, initially before pivot or grouping options are applied.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/e460f84e0b5d682248fe9a8b68a3741dbba05bb2/images/New_version5/TD_CC_Image1.png)
-**Image 2**
+<b><font color = "Black"> Image 2</b>

-- Click **OK** after deriving the expression,  all the values based on calculation is shown up in green color as shown in below image,
+- Click <b>OK</b> after deriving the expression,  all the values based on calculation is shown up in green color as shown in below image,

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/97b3a3853c6c77d37e4e049e95204864161eb785/images/New_version5/TD_CC_Image2.png)
-**Image 3**
+<b><font color = "Black"> Image 3</b>

 ## Mathematical operation

 Custom made mathematical operations can be added in calculated column section as shown in below Image;

-**Example 1 :**
+<b>Example 1 :</b>

- To calculate **Number of working days** in each month, use the below expression in calculation field window as shown in below image;
+ To calculate <b>Number of working days</b> in each month, use the below expression in calculation field window as shown in below image;

 ```
 bi.days_in_month(${pragmatic.casino_customer.date_startdate} )
 ```

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/f7affb65120b0b17ab3b6a7bb14ec351c58fb27e/images/New_version5/TD_CC_Image4.png)
- **Image 4**
+ <b><font color = "Black"> Image 4</b>

   - The resultant for this calculated column will display number of working days in each month.
  ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/92bcc6564c0ad304b4ec4955cc3d43f693c3b9a6/images/New_version5/TD_CC_Image5.png)
-**Image 5**
+<b><font color = "Black"> Image 5</b>

-**AcuBi supports following functionalities in calculated column:**
+<b><i>AcuBi supports following functionalities in calculated column:**

 ### General
 | **Name**| **Description**  | **Usage and  Example**|